 It’s important to view (and conduct) the Sales and Marketing operation as a business process.
 A process that has a clear plan and has key performance indicators being measured so needed corrections can be identified and implemented.
 Now, let’s reflect on a term that has become quite commonplace: Sales and Marketing Pipeline.

-Using a process approach, the connection between Sales and Marketing pipeline pieces can be improved.
+Using a process approach of Plan-Do-Check-Act, the connection between Sales and Marketing pipeline pieces can be improved.
 Marketing & Sales processes can be planed so they are aligned with the overall business strategy, and with each other.
-When the Sales & Marketing processes have aligned tactics to achieve a common strategy, then it also becomes easier to share and use information to strive for continual improvement, and make the sales and marketing pipeline connections, within and between Sales and Marketing, stronger over time.
+When the Sales & Marketing processes have clear metrics aligned with sales tactics to achieve a common strategy, then it also becomes easier to share and use information to strive for continual improvement, and make the sales and marketing pipeline connections, within and between Sales and Marketing, stronger over time.

 Information flowing from Marketing to Sales about what message attracts interest in a product or service can help Sales emphasize these attributes while proposing solutions.
 Sales can provide Marketing with information such as what type of lead most often becomes a closed sale.
 This kind of information can be vital for Marketing to craft and distribute messages effectively.